Associate Investigator, The J. David Gladstone Institutes

 Member of UCSF’s AIDS Research Institute (ARI) Executive Committee

 Nadia obtained a B.A. in Molecular and Cellular Biology from U.C.
 Berkeley, and a Ph.D. from Harvard Medical School where she characterized T cell responses to the bacterium Chlamydia trachomatis in a mouse infection model.
 She then conducted a postdoctoral fellowship at the J. David Gladstone Institutes, where she identified factors in human seminal plasma that potently enhance HIV infection and studied their mechanism of action.
-Currently, her lab uses ex vivo tissue models and multi-parameter single-cell phenotyping approaches to study the cellular and soluble components in mucosal tissues influencing HIV transmission and pathogenesis, and the impact of mucosal factors on reproductive health.
+Currently, her lab uses ex vivo tissue models and high-parameter single-cell analysis approaches to study HIV transmission and persistence, T cell immunity to SARS-CoV-2, and reproductive health.
 Nadia is a member of the BMS and Immunology programs at UCSF.
 Outside the lab, Nadia enjoys the arts, being active, and traveling to faraway places.